MattCSmith/Project-365/README.md

 ## DAY 138
 ### **Project:** Discord Bot && GDS
 Today was a bit of a split day.
 I spent a little time testing out the Discord bot functionality, in which I think its ready to go live when I have time to monitor it in production for a little bit.
 I also spent some time today figuring out another one of Googles tools for webmasters/web marketers.
 Unfortunately I am not a fan of Googles Data Sudio...
 Its pretty difficult to figure out how to get the data you want.
 Perhaps I just need to experiment with it further.

+## DAY 139
+### **Project:** Multiple Projects
+Again today covered multiple projects including some minor tweaks to the Discord bot, making a start on a quick temp fix of the slow load on the Mongo DB issue and then making some considering and starting plans for a future project.